-I recommend checking both the Enabled Fragmented Packet Handling and Ignore DF (Don't Fragment) Bit.
-This may seem contrary to the paragraph above which states that RDS traffic shouldn't be fragmented; the ideal approach is to ensure that packet fragmentation does not occur by using correct PMTU settings (see below) but if it does, then these settings prevent the packets being dropped which would likely cause issues with the RDS session.
+We'd recommend checking both the Enabled Fragmented Packet Handling and Ignore DF (Don't Fragment) Bit.
+This may seem contrary to the above, which states that RDS traffic shouldn't be fragmented; the ideal approach is to ensure that packet fragmentation does not occur by using correct PMTU settings (see below), but if it does, then these settings prevent the packets being dropped which would likely cause issues with the RDS session.
 Further, failing to fragment packets can interfere with Path MTU Discovery traffic.

 Whichever approach you choose, ensure it is identical on the SonicWALL firewalls at both ends of the VPN tunnel and be aware that it is a global setting applying to all VPN tunnels terminating at each appliance.

 Path Maximum Transmission Unit (Path MTU or PMTU)